-The Essex County Vocational School District believes that quality mentoring will better prepare the Newly Hired Teacher to be successful in the classroom during the critical years, thereby retaining the majority of those who might otherwise leave the profession.
-Improving the quality of the teaching force will directly impact student achievement.
-The mentoring provided to Newly Hired Teachers by the skilled, committed, and experienced mentor teachers will prepare the Newly Hired Teacher to design and deliver instruction that is aligned to the Student Learning Standards.
-Quality mentoring can yield higher student achievement and performance.
-With this in mind, the purpose of this manual is to provide all stake holders with an overview of the Essex County Vocational School District's mentoring program so that each will understand their role and responsibilities in this vital endeavor.
-(NJAC6: 11-5.1 - NJAC6: 11-14.8.)
+The district believes that quality mentoring will better prepare the Newly Hired Teacher to be successful in the classroom during the critical years, thereby retaining the majority of those who might otherwise leave the profession.
+Enhance the professional practice of the teachers will directly impact student achievement.
+Through a comprehensive mentoring program, newly hired teachers will receive the support and guidance needed to design and deliver quality instructional opportunities to the students.
+Through a focused program, the NJ Professional Standards for Teachers and NJ Student Learning Standards are dissected and explored so as to address four major areas: Lesson Planning, Classroom Climate, Instruction, and Professional Responsibilities.
+(NJAC6: 11-5.1 -NJAC6: 11-14.8.)